yash9111/questdb.io/docs/connect/postgres.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-QuestDB supports the same wire format as PostgreSQL.
-This means that you can use any variety of PostgreSQL libraries.
+QuestDB also supports the same wire protocol as PostgreSQL, allowing you to connect and query the database with various third-party pre-existing client libraries and tools.

 You can connect to TCP port `8812` and use both `insert` and `select` SQL queries.